akshaybabloo/CPP-Notes/README.md

 References are the address of a value in the memory.
 The pointer points to this address while calling.

-* A reference can only call a variable which is already been initialized.
+* A reference can only call a variable which is already initialized.

 So, when I say `int &d = b` the address if `b` is stored in `d`.